-In the present work, we develop a new image stress solver for arbitrary tractions on spherical voids.
+In the present work, we develop an image stress solver for arbitrary tractions on spherical voids.
 Based on the expansion of the displacement potentials in the Papkovich-Neuber representation of the isotropic elasticity problem, the image stress solver outperforms the finite-element method (FEM) in terms of both efficiency and accuracy.
 Our method is also expected to be more efficient than the boundary element method (BEM).
 The stiffness matrix in BEM is usually a dense matrix, which implies that the time to solve the linear system grows with the square of the matrix size (number of boundary element nodes).
 However, $F_J^K$ is a sparse matrix in our method, thus the time to solve the linear system grows only linearly with the matrix size (number of fundamental bases).

 We have demonstrated that the spherical harmonics image stress solver can be coupled with the DD model to simulate void-dislocation interaction.
 The method can also be readily generalized for solving other elasticity problems with spherical boundaries.
 For example to model the growth of Helium bubbles inside irradiated metals (\citeauthor{misra2007helium_bubble}, \citeyear{misra2007helium_bubble}), the boundary condition can be changed to constant pressure (instead of zero traction) on the spherical surface.
-In addition, by changing the radius-dependent factor $1/r^{l+1}$ to $r^l$ when constructing the fundamental basis $\bm{\psi}^{(K)}$, the method can be used for solving the contact between spheres.
+In addition, by changing the radius-dependent factor $1/r^{l+1}$ to $r^l$ when constructing the fundamental basis $\bm{\psi}^{(K)}$, the method can be used for solving the contact problem between spheres.
 Keeping both $1/r^{l+1}$ and $r^l$ terms would enable efficient solutions for dislocation interaction with inclusions and inhomogeneities.